 Looking back, the amount I stressed about booking these two tours was pathetic.
 But when you’re a first-time solo traveller in a world of smug travel agents quite literally bounding in front of you during a nice afternoon stroll, thrusting their best deals in your face, trying their utmost to clinch your hard-saved cash, things can get a liiiitle bit tense.

-Combine the above with searching for the perfect tour with the right company just 1-2 weeks before you are due to be in that location and you’re in for some nail-biting moments. *shakes head at own stupidity*
+Combine the above with searching for the perfect tour with the right company just 1-2 weeks before you are due to be in that location in the peak Summer season and you’re in for some nail-biting moments. *shakes head at own stupidity*

 However, I did EVENTUALLY manage to purchase two tours and through my learnings, I can now advise you.
 And what’s more, I’m not trying to get any sales out of you so I’ll be as honest as I want!

 Starting with the facts…